-Because Uber and Lyft only arrived in U.S. cities in the last five or so years, little research is available about the number of rideshare accidents that occur.
-The rideshare companies are notoriously reluctant to share their statistics.
+Because Uber and Lyft only arrived in U.S. cities in the last five or so years, little research is available about the number of rideshare accidents that occur. the rideshare companies are notoriously reluctant to share their statistics.

 A report in CityLab suggested the increase in deaths in recent years coincides with the rise in ridesharing wrecks.
-U.S. road fatalities rose to 35,000 in 2015, a 7.2 percent rise over 2014.
-The largest jump in half a century came at a time when Uber and Lyft services were growing exponentially.
+U.S. road fatalities rose to 35,000 in 2015, a 7.2 percent rise over 2014. the largest jump in half a century came at a time when Uber and Lyft services were growing exponentially.
 The death toll rose another 5.6 percent the next year.

 Although the increase coincided with growth in rideshare cars, it also came at a time when advances in communications fueled more distracted driving.
-When Uber and Lyft services first appeared on the streets, injured passengers faced an uphill battle to win compensation.
-The rideshare companies pointed out drivers were independent contractors.
+When Uber and Lyft services first appeared on the streets, injured passengers faced an uphill battle to win compensation. the rideshare companies pointed out drivers were independent contractors.
 Uber and Lyft said they were not liable for their actions.
 Injured passengers were forced to rely on drivers’ personal policies.

 Today, Uber and Lyft offer $1 million in insurance coverage to its drivers.
-Passengers who are injured in a car accident in Maryland involving rideshare drivers can make a claim against Uber or Lyft.
+Passengers who are injured in a car accident in Baltimore or Maryland involving rideshare drivers can make a claim against Uber or Lyft.
 Individual drivers must also carry the state minimum in insurance on their policies which is $30,000 per person in Maryland and $60,000 per accident.
 However, you still need to prove the driver was at fault for the wreck that injured you.

 The rideshare companies’ policies also have $1 million in uninsured motorist (UIM) coverage.
-If you are hurt in an accident by the negligence of someone other than the Uber or Lyft driver, you can still make a claim on this $1 million policy even if the at-fault driver lacks this amount of coverage.
-The UIM option is only relevant if the driver responsible for your injuries is unknown, lacks car insurance, or has insufficient insurance to pay for your injuries.
+If you are hurt in an accident by the negligence of someone other than the Uber or Lyft driver, you can still make a claim on this $1 million policy even if the at-fault driver lacks this amount of coverage. the UIM option is only relevant if the driver responsible for your injuries is unknown, lacks car insurance, or has insufficient insurance to pay for your injuries.